John M. Patterson: Later public life

-Personal life
+Personal life and death

 John Malcolm Patterson was married three times.
 He married his first wife, Gladys Broadwater, in 1942.
 Patterson soon regretted the marriage, and he and Gladys divorced soon after he entered university.
 He married his second wife, Mary Jo McGowin, in 1947.
 During this marriage, Patterson engaged in a long-running extramarital affair with another woman, Tina Sawyer.
 Although Mary Jo was deeply affected by the affair, news of which damaged Patterson's reputation, she stayed in the marriage and eventually became accustomed to his dalliance.
 After 28 years of marriage and citing infidelity, Mary Jo Patterson filed for divorce; it was finalized on June 10, 1975.
 Patterson married Sawyer on September 30, 1975.
 Mary Jo died in 1985.

-Patterson was the last living U.S. governor who had served in the 1950s.
-He died at his home in Goldville on June 4, 2021, 115 days short of his 100th birthday.
+Patterson died at his home in Goldville on June 4, 2021, 115 days short of his 100th birthday.
+At the time of his death, he was the last living former U.S. governor who served in the 1950s.